Septh/rollup-plugin-node-externals/README.md

 By default, the plugin will mark Node built-in modules and _all_ your dependencies as external.

 - Node built-in modules (eg, `path`, `fs`, etc.) are always external.
 The list of built-ins is obtained via [the `builtin-modules` package](https://github.com/sindresorhus/builtin-modules), by Sindre Sorhus.
-- Set the `deps`, `devDeps`, `peerDeps` and/or `optDeps` options to `false` to prevent the corresponding dependencies in your `package.json` file from being marked as external, therefore letting Rollup bundle them with your code.
+- Set the `deps`, `devDeps`, `peerDeps` and/or `optDeps` options to `false` to prevent the corresponding dependencies in your `package.json` file from being marked as external, therefore letting Rollup bundle them with your code, **or**...
-- Use the `except` option to filter out the dependencies you want bundled with your code.
-It can be an array of names or regexes, for example:
+- Use the `except` option to remove certain dependencies from the list of externals. `except` can be a string, a regex, or an array of those, for example:

 ```js
 externals({